izzykayu/ClinicalScorecard/README.md

 Our team's repo for the National Clinical NLP Challenge 2c2 Task 3 on Concept Normalization!

 # Information on Package and Folders
+more at data/README.md for data currently
+* train_text has training free text files
+* train_norm has annotations (labels)
+*

 # Information on HPC Clusters
 # NYU HPC